ddnexus/pagy/docs/extras/calendar.md

 If you use the `:week` time unit, consider that the first day of the week could be different for different locales.

-You may want to adjust it by setting the `Date.beginning_of_week` variable to the symbol of the first day of the week ( e.g. `Date.beginning_of_week = :sunday`).
+You may want to adjust it by setting the `Date.beginning_of_week` option to the symbol of the first day of the week ( e.g. `Date.beginning_of_week = :sunday`).
 Notice the default is `:monday` consistently with the ISO-8601 standard (and Rails).

 ### Calendar params